Validitron/k8s-node-instance-decorator/README.md

 The instance decorator solves the problem of identifying which EC2 instances belong to EKS K8s worker nodes by automatically updating their Name label.
 These can then be easily viewed/searched using the AWS EC2 web console or CLI.

 Nodes are named using the pattern:
-    eks-{clusterName}-{nodeGroupName}-ip-{vpcIpAddress}
+    {ClusterName}-eks-{NodeGroupName}-workerNode-{NodeIPAddress} ({Zone}, {OperatingSystem})

 <br/>

 ## Operator scope

 node-instance-decorator does *not* scope its activities to the namespace in which it is installed.
-You should not therefore install multiple copies in different namespaces on a single cluster.
+You do not need to (and should not) install copies into different namespaces within a single cluster.

 A single installation will manage node naming across an entire cluster.